amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 const addCol: ChangeMapFn<AddColumn> = (change) => (table, idx) => ...
 ```

-Also all functions have in common that they modify the `columns` and the `values` for the `StudentTable`.
+Also, all functions have in common that they modify the `columns` and the `values` for the `StudentTable`.

 To capture that common functionality I could create a function that focuses on the updates: